chialab/rna/docs/Migrate-CRA.md

 ### Replace `%PUBLIC_URL%` with local references

-Since the HTML file is now part of the build, we don't need the `%PUBLIC_URL%` placeholder anymore.
+Since the HTML file is now part of the build, we can replace `%PUBLIC_URL%` placeholders with real file references.

 ```diff
 - <link rel="icon" href="%PUBLIC_URL%/favicon.ico" />